MESH-Research/invenio-stats-dashboard/README.md

 The module includes a CommunityStatsService class that provides a programmatic interface to the statistics data, accessed via the `current_community_stats_service` proxy.
 The class exposes the following public methods:

 - `generate_record_community_events`: Creates community add/remove events for all records in the instance that do not already have events.
-Can be run via the `invenio community-stats generate-events` CLI command.
+Can be run via the `invenio community-stats generate-community-events` CLI command.
 - `aggregate_stats`: Manually triggers the aggregation of statistics for a community or instance.
 Can be run via the `invenio community-stats aggregate-stats` CLI command.
 - `read_stats`: Reads the statistics data for a community or instance.
 Can be run via the `invenio community-stats read-stats` CLI command.